astaylor92/astaylor92.github.io/docs/_posts/2022-09-08-song-popularity.md

 1. Join album & track-level datasets together
 2. Filter for 2019 songs, and take 10% sample

-For the most part, all joins were clean.
-About 2% of records dropped when joining release country information, but otherwise no records dropped until the final filter, which resulted in about 900k records.
+### Output of Database Creation

+The result of these joins was 900kn records, representing a random sample of songs released in 2019.

-## Spotify - Queries
+## Spotify - API Calls

 Using the Spotify API was the real limiter.
-Many of the APIs, as we'll see, had to be done in batches of 50-100 or individual album/track.
+Many of the APIs had to be done in batches of 50-100 or individual album/track.
 There was also an invisible rate limit, so code had to be written to read the response headers RETRY statement and make sure pauses were introduced to avoid total timeouts.
 The diagram below shows the calls and their responses.

 <p align="center">
     <img src="/images/songpopularity/spotify_api.png"  width="80%" height="80%">